yoshida-lab/XenonPy/docs/source/index.rst

 for materials informatics.
 Its functionalities partially depend on Python (PyTorch) and R (MXNet).
 The current release (v0.2.1, 2019/2/20) is a prototype version, which provides some limited modules:

-* Interface to public materials database
+* Interface to the public materials database
 * Library of materials descriptors (compositional/structural descriptors)
 * Pretrained model library **XenonPy.MDL** (v0.1.0b, 2018/12/25: more than 10,000 models in 35 properties of small molecules, polymers, and inorganic compounds)
 * Machine learning tools.
-* Transfer learning using the pretrained models in XenonPy.MDL
+* Transfer learning using the pre-trained models in XenonPy.MDL

 .. image:: _static/xenonpy.png